couchbase/couchbase-lite-java-native/README.md

 There are three SQLite configurations.

-1. sqlite-system - No sqlite libray provided, use system sqlite installed on the device or machine
+1. sqlite-system - No sqlite library provided, use system sqlite installed on the device or machine
 2. sqlite        - bundled with a prebuilt sqlite library
 3. sqlcipher     - bundled with a prebuilt sqlcipher library for encryption